Packaging Ancillary Health Insurance Products to Create Additional Value for Employers and Their Employees

 routine sales process?

 c.
-If they are “oh by the way” products for your sales team, why is that?
+If they are “oh by the way” products for your sales team, why is that? - Ask your customers what other products they’ve bought and how–are they employer

-3. Now you have to narrow down what segments of the business you’re interested in
+paid, voluntary, or both?
+Brokers and consultants can help you with this. - Now you have to narrow down what segments of the business you’re interested in

 impacting.
 Use your current inventory and the marketplace feedback to prioritize where